kadikraman/react-native-workshop/lessons/9-sending-messages.md

 # Sending messages

 Now that we can collect user input, we'll want to send it to our server.
-Let's declare a `sendMessage` method on our component, for example below the `componentDidMount` function we used when subscribing to messages:
+Let's declare a `sendMessage` method on our component, for example below the `useEffect` hook we used when subscribing to messages:

 ```js
 const sendMessage = React.useCallback(async () => {